Mission and Goals

-The Maslow Academy of Applied Learning is an educational partnership of master teachers, involved families, and reflective learners who challenge one another to grow through experiential and applied learning.
+The Maslow Academy of Applied Learning is an educational partnership between master teachers, involved families, and children who challenge one another to grow through experiential and applied learning.

-Bright Beginnings is a separate infant and toddler program within the school.
-It provides loving, individualized care and education for children from six weeks of age through three years old.
-Learners transition into the Maslow preschool and elementary programs once they finish their infant/toddler journey in the Bright Beginnings program.
+Bright Beginnings at Colorado Outdoors is a separate infant, toddler, preschool program on Mayfly Drive at Colorado Outdoors.
+It provides loving, individualized care and education for children from six weeks of age through five years old.
+Learners can transition into the Maslow elementary programs once they finish their infant/toddler/preschool journey in the Bright Beginnings program.

-Our vision for the Maslow Academy of Applied Learning is to foster a community where individuals are encouraged to realize their peak potential.
+Our vision for the Maslow Academy of Applied Learning is to foster a community where individuals are encouraged to reach their peak potential.

 We want to challenge students to set and achieve goals that will, over time, provide them with the skills they need for a successful and fulfilling life.
 Our aim is to create happy, creative, and driven twenty-first-century citizens.